owncast/owncast.github.io/content/releases/owncast-0.0.6.md

 description: "0.0.6 gives you the ability to configure your Owncast server via the web and adds new 3rd party APIs for you to build upon."
 ---

-0.0.6 has quite a few changes that impact you, so please take a moment to read about these changes in its entirety.
+0.0.6 has quite a few changes that impact you, so please take a moment to read about these changes in their entirety.

 ## Upgrade instructions from 0.0.5